 Helping to deliver a modern UX

-The pressure is on for B2B merchants to provide a strong digital customer experience across the whole customer lifecycle; starting from when buyers research products through to completing a transaction.
-Implementing a Digital Trade Credit solution can play a significant role in achieving a better UX, from making it easier to transact in the first instance, to offering trade credit terms and preferred payment options.
-Digital Trade Credit solutions can readily integrate into existing checkouts so that the workflow is not disrupted and the return on investment is realised sooner.
+Many B2B sites offer a dated UX in comparison to B2C sites, yet with the shift to digital since the pandemic there is a growing awareness that this has to improve.
+Increasingly, B2B transactions are completed without any human interaction taking place with the seller.
+As such, the pressure is on B2B merchants to provide a strong digital customer experience across the whole customer lifecycle; starting from when buyers start to research products to completing a transaction.
+Implementing a Digital Trade Credit solution can play a significant role achieving a better UX from making it easier to transact in the first instance to offering trade credit terms and their preferred payment options.
+Often Digital Trade Credit solutions can provide a tailored approach to integration and can readily integrate into existing checkouts so that the workflow is not disrupted and the return on investment is realised sooner.

 Improving customer centricity